AnnuNain/Eth-avax_mod3/README.md

 ## Getting Started
 ### Installing
 To compile and deploy the contract using Remix IDE:
-1. Open Remix IDE in your browser: Remix.
+1. Open Remix IDE in your browser.
-2. Create a new file named CustomERC20Token.sol and paste the contract code.
+2. Create a new file named EventParticipationToken.sol and paste the contract code below.
 3. Compile the contract using the Solidity Compiler plugin in Remix.

 ### Modifications
-You can modify the contract in Remix by changing parameters like name, symbol, or maxSupply.
-Ensure you adjust the environment and account settings in Remix for contract deployment.
+You can modify the contract in the Remix IDE by adjusting parameters like the event tiers or reward conditions.
+Ensure to select the appropriate environment and account settings in Remix for contract deployment.

 ## Smart Contract Code

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.18;

-contract CustomERC20Token {
+contract EventParticipationToken {
-    string public name = "MyCustomToken";
+    string public name = "EventParticipation";
-    string public symbol = "MCT";
+    string public symbol = "EPT";
-    uint8 public decimals = 18;
     uint256 public totalSupply;
-    address public owner;
+    address public organizer;
-    uint256 public maxSupply = 1000000 * (10 ** uint256(decimals)); // Max total supply is 1 million tokens

-    mapping(address => uint256) public balanceOf;
+    mapping(address => uint256) public balances;

     event Transfer(address indexed from, address indexed to, uint256 value);
     event Mint(address indexed to, uint256 value);
     event Burn(address indexed from, uint256 value);

-    modifier onlyOwner() {
+    modifier onlyOrganizer() {
-        require(msg.sender == owner, "Only the contract owner can perform this action.");
+        require(msg.sender == organizer, "Only the organizer can perform this action.");
         _;
     }

     constructor() {
-        owner = msg.sender;
+        organizer = msg.sender;
     }

-    // Minting function: only owner can mint new tokens function mint(address to, uint256 amount) public onlyOwner {
+    // Mint new tokens (Only the organizer can mint) function mint(address to, uint256 amount) public onlyOrganizer {
-        require(totalSupply + amount <= maxSupply, "Minting would exceed the max supply.");
         require(amount > 0, "Amount must be greater than zero.");
-        balanceOf[to] += amount;
+        balances[to] += amount;
         totalSupply += amount;
         emit Mint(to, amount);
     }

-    // Burning function: anyone can burn their own tokens function burn(uint256 amount) public {
+    // Burn tokens (Anyone can burn their tokens) function burn(uint256 amount) public {
-        require(balanceOf[msg.sender] >= amount, "Insufficient balance to burn.");
+        require(balances[msg.sender] >= amount, "Insufficient balance to burn.");
-        balanceOf[msg.sender] -= amount;
+        balances[msg.sender] -= amount;
         totalSupply -= amount;
         emit Burn(msg.sender, amount);
     }

-    // Transfer function: anyone can transfer tokens to another address function transfer(address to, uint256 amount) public {
+    // Transfer tokens (Anyone can transfer)
+    function transfer(address to, uint256 amount) public {
-        require(balanceOf[msg.sender] >= amount, "Insufficient balance to transfer.");
+        require(balances[msg.sender] >= amount, "Insufficient balance to transfer.");
         require(to != address(0), "Cannot transfer to the zero address.");

-        balanceOf[msg.sender] -= amount;
+        balances[msg.sender] -= amount;
-        balanceOf[to] += amount;
+        balances[to] += amount;
         emit Transfer(msg.sender, to, amount);
     }

+    // Redeem tokens for event tiers (Different reward levels) function redeem(uint256 amount, uint8 tier) public {
+        require(balances[msg.sender] >= amount, "Insufficient tokens to redeem.");

+        if (tier == 1) {
+            require(amount >= 10, "Tier 1 requires at least 10 tokens.");
+            burn(amount);
+        } else if (tier == 2) {
+            require(amount >= 50, "Tier 2 requires at least 50 tokens.");
+            burn(amount);
+        } else if (tier == 3) {
+            require(amount >= 100, "Tier 3 requires at least 100 tokens.");
+            burn(amount);
+        } else {
+            revert("Invalid event tier.");
         }
+    }
+}

 ## Executing Program
 ###### How to Deploy the Contract:
-1. In Remix IDE, go to the Deploy & Run Transactions tab.
+1.In Remix IDE, go to the Deploy & Run Transactions tab.
-2. Select the appropriate environment (e.g., JavaScript VM or Injected Web3 for MetaMask).
+2. Select Injected Web3 as the environment if you are using MetaMask.
+3. Connect your MetaMask to the Avalanche Fuji Testnet.
-3. Click on Deploy.
+4. Click on Deploy to deploy the contract.
 ###### How to Interact with the Contract:
-1. Mint Tokens (Owner only):
+1. Mint Tokens (Organizer only): contract.mint(address, amount);
-   contract.mint(address, amount);
 2. Burn Tokens (Anyone):
    contract.burn(amount);
 3. Transfer Tokens:
    contract.transfer(to_address, amount);
+4. Redeem Tokens for Event Tiers: contract.redeem(amount, tier);

 ## Help
-If deployment issues occur, verify the environment settings in Remix.
-Ensure you are using the correct account in MetaMask or the Remix VM.
+If you encounter issues during deployment, verify the environment settings in Remix.
+Ensure you are using the correct account in MetaMask and that it is connected to the Avalanche Fuji Testnet.

 ## Authors
 Annu

 ## License
 This project is licensed under the MIT License.
-See the LICENSE.md file for details.
+See the LICENSE.md file for details